davidshepherd7/terminal-here/README.md

 A couple of
 [places on](http://emacs.stackexchange.com/questions/7650/how-to-open-a-external-terminal-from-emacs)
 [the internet](http://ergoemacs.org/emacs/emacs_dired_open_file_in_ext_apps.html) have instructions for running specific terminals from Emacs, but they are not as portable as they could be.

-## Ramblings

-This package is actually pretty trivial, but I figure it's useful for people who are (very) new to emacs to be able to do this by simply installing a package.
-I found myself wanting to do something similar in atom but I didn't have time to figure out how to write the (probably trivial) required coffeescript.
-So I was very happy to find that someone had made a package for it.

-Also integration with projectile or other project packages might be of some use.